Have you ever downloaded an app from the App Store only to find that it wouldn’t launch, crashed, or didn’t work every time you opened it?

 To make sure you’re on the latest version of iOS, you can open your Settings app and navigate to General > Software Update.
 Any updates you may have waiting for you will appear here.

 Make sure the app itself is up to date

 If an app you downloaded from the App Store suddenly stops working on your device, app developers are often aware of it and working on a fix.
-You can check for an update by launching the App Store and going to the Updates tab.
+You can check for an update by launching the App Store, tapping your profile, and going to Available Updates.

 Now keep in mind, some app updates may actually be counter productive and break apps, so you should always be wary of some updates.
 If an app is working properly before an update, consider waiting a few days and then checking the App Store reviews to see if it’s a good update.